 1. The parties hereto hereby agree that the intellectual property rights and other rights, such as technology, outcomes, or relevant patent rights, and copyrights, outcomes from the Project shall be awarded to Party A at _____% and Party B at ____%.
 Neither Party B nor Party C shall make warranty or representation against the infringement, patentability, suitability, or commodification of this Project or its outcomes.

-2. In the event that Party A and Party B agree to apply for the relevant patents separately, Party A and Party B shall share the relevant fees according to the rights award proportion as stipulated in the preceding paragraph; complete together the application, recording, registration of patents; and pay the annual fees.
+2. In the event that Party A and Party B agree to apply for the relevant patents separately, Party A and Party B shall share the relevant fees according to the rights awarded proportion as stipulated in the preceding paragraph; complete together the application, recording, registration of patents; and pay the annual fees.

 3. Prior to the disposition, including transfer, sell, or licensing to a third party, of the said intellectual property rights and other rights, either Party A or Party B shall obtain the written approval of the other party.